-- 1. Member States shall open support for electricity generated from renewable sources to generators located in other Member States under the conditions laid down in this Article. - 2.
-Member States shall ensure that support for [] a share of the newly-supported capacity in each vear [between 2021 and 2025 and at least [15%] of the newly-supported capacity in each year between 2026 and 2030 is open to installations located in other Member States.
+- 1. Member States shall have the right to decide, in accordance with Articles 7 to 13 of this Directive, to which extent they support energy from renewable sources which is produced in a different Member State.
+However, Member States shall open support for electricity generated from renewable sources to generators located in other Member States under the conditions laid down in this Article. - 2.
+Member States shall ensure that support for [] a share of the newly-supported capacity in each year is open to installations located in other Member States.